learningequality/sushi-chef-khan-academy/README.md

 the curriculum structure of US (Common Core State Standards) and India curriculum.
 These per-curriculum custom trees occur only in the Math and Science topics.

-In order to avoid showing the curriculum from other countries, we build three separate channel:
+In order to avoid showing the curriculum from other countries, we could build three separate channel:
   - Khan Academy (English - Global): topic tree without `us-cc` and `in-in` topics
   - Khan Academy (English - US curriculum): tree without `in-in` topics
   - Khan Academy (English - India curriculum): topic tree without `us-cc` topics